eagereyes/eagereyes.org/blog/2008/swing-states.md

 >	<p>I hope you enjoy this.
 If you want to comment this (and I would really like it), please visit my blog http://whatype.files.wordpress.com</p>

 Robert Kosara says…
->	<p>Looks like I need to post more bad visualizations &ndash;&nbsp;these are great responses!
+>	<p>Looks like I need to post more bad visualizations &ndash; these are great responses!
 I will have to digest them a bit and then I'll put together a summary of what I've seen and what I think.</p>

 <a href="http://i-ocean.blogspot.com/" rel="nofollow noopener" target="_blank">derek</a> says…
 >	<p>Even a crude division into "West", "South" and "East" states brings more pattern into view.
 The ordering within areas is the same centre-of-gravity heuristic as in my first version.<br /> <a href="http://www.branta.demon.co.uk/politics/chart/swing5.png"><img src="http://www.branta.demon.co.uk/politics/chart/swing5.png" alt="" width="500" />click for larger image</a><br />Obviously other sortings within or between the three areas are possible, for instance WV, KY, TN and MO seem to make a group, as do HI, CA, OR and WA (but what about Alaska?)</p>